 Why I Hate Zynga

-- Exploitation of human psychology to make a quick buck.
+- The exploitation of human psychology to make a quick buck.
 They even went so far as to hire a Skinnerian psychologist to make their games more addicting.
 Isn't that admitting that you realize you can't make fun games?